inside.ewu.edu

 ATTR 503.
 ORTHOPEDIC EVALUATION I. 5 Credits.

-This course will provide students with an interactive opportunity to learn and practice injury evaluation procedures used in the athletic training profession.
-The student will also be given an opportunity to participate in the teaching of specific parts of the evaluation to their fellow classmates.
-This course will address the aspects of the medical history and physical exam.
+This course provides an interactive opportunity to learn and practice injury evaluation procedures used in the athletic training profession.
+There is an opportunity to participate in the teaching of specific parts of the evaluation to fellow classmates.
+This course addresses the aspects of the medical history and physical exam.
 Laboratory time required.

 ATTR 504.
 ORTHOPEDIC EVALUATION II.
 5 Credits.

-This course will provide students with an interactive opportunity to learn and practice injury evaluation procedures used in the athletic training profession.
-This course will address the aspects of the medical history and physical exam.
-Laboratory time will be devoted to palpation, structural assessment, neurological assessment, range of motion and strength assessment of a variety of areas in the upper extremity, head, neck, thorax and abdomen.
+This course provides an interactive opportunity to learn and practice injury evaluation procedures used in the athletic training profession.
+This course addresses the aspects of the medical history and physical exam.
+Laboratory time is devoted to palpation, structural assessment, neurological assessment, range of motion, and strength assessment of a variety of areas in the upper extremity, head, neck, thorax, and abdomen.

 ATTR 511.
 THERAPEUTIC MODALITIES.
 5 Credits.